 8 Best Places to See Snow Near Sydney

 In case you haven’t already noticed from the chilling mornings and brisk evenings, winter is well and truly here.
 What does that mean?
 Snow.
 Well, sometimes.
-While Australia is more known for its sandy beaches than snowy mountains and towns, there are a few places you can find fresh powder down under.
+While Australia is more known for its sandy beaches than snowy mountains and towns, there are a few places where you can find fresh powder down under.
 Whether you’re a snowboarder or a skier or just want to feel like you’re in a winter wonderland without having to fly to Europe, here are the best places to see snow near Sydney.

 Best Places to See Snow Near Sydney at a Glance

-Now we’ve had a look at our favourites, let’s check out the complete list.
+Now you’ve read our favourites, let’s check out the complete list.

 The snowy mountains nsw